Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The input schema has 0% description coverage, so the description must compensate.
-It explains that endpoint_id uses a default if omitted and show_all controls including stopped containers, adding meaningful context beyond the schema's types and defaults.
+The input schema has 0% description coverage (only titles), so the description carries the full burden.
+It explains each parameter's purpose and default behavior, adding meaningful context beyond what the schema provides.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.